 King’s Health Partners Neurosciences has an ambitious vision to use our collective clinical, research, and educational expertise to become:

-Our key focus for 2018/19 is to expand the work we do in experimental medicine research, and to improve patient flows, experience, and outcomes.
+Our key focus for 2018/19 is to expand the work we do in experimental medicine research, and to improve patient pathways resulting in better experience and outcomes.

 There are more than 600 types of neurological conditions, and King’s Health Partners currently provides one of the largest comprehensive clinical neurosciences services in the country.
 At the heart of this is a large regional Neurosciences Centre at King’s College Hospital NHS Foundation Trust, with a nationally commissioned Neurofibromatosis Service along with Neurology and Neurophysiology at Guy’s and St Thomas’ NHS Foundation Trust.
 We are also home to a nationally renowned Neuropsychiatry Service provided by South London and the Maudsley NHS Foundation Trust, completing our extensive portfolio.